toni1991/QtMqtt/README.md

+# THIS PROJECT IS DISCONTINUED!
+FEEL FREE TO FORK AND WORK ON ;)

 # About
 This project provides the abilty to establish MQTT connections and to perform MQTT communication using Qt.
 This library consists of two parts: